waterrings

 nonpoint source pollution: Pollution coming from a wide, non-specific source such as runoff from cities, farms, forest land.
 CSU.

-normal pore pressure: The normal pore pressure is the hydrostatic pressure exerted by a column of formation water (or any and all other geofluids contained in the overburden) from the water table to the depth of interest (hydrostatic load).
+normal pore pressure: The normal pore pressure is the hydrostatic pressure exerted by a column of formation water (or any and all other geofluids contained in the overburden) from the depth of the water table to the depth of interest.
 Normal pore pressure exhibits a normal pore pressure gradient.
 Formation water is found at some level of saturation in all formations that have porosity.
 The formation water communicates vertically in all sedimentary formations over the span of geological time.
 This is what allows normal pore pressure to exist in all formations except where abnormal pore pressure is found.
 Most rocks considered to be impermeable over the human time span exhibit permeability over geologic time, and the formation waters and their pressures are communicable.
 The timeless communication of fluids and their pressures allows an uninterrupted pressure gradient to exist and to be recognized and be measured in sedimentary formations in wells at virtually all depths presently drilled.
-See normal pore pressure gradient and compare abnormal pore pressure.

 normal pore pressure gradient: (1) The rate of change in the normal pore pressure per unit of depth.
 The normal pore pressure gradient for water is 0.433 (psi per foot) times the specific gravity (a ratio) of the water of interest.